SoftCreatR/php-perplexity-ai-sdk/README.md

 require_once 'vendor/autoload.php';
 ```

-Then, create an instance of the `PerplexityAI` class with your API key, organization (optional), an HTTP client, an HTTP request factory, and an HTTP stream factory:
+Then, create an instance of the `PerplexityAI` class with your API key, an HTTP client, an HTTP request factory, and an HTTP stream factory:

 ```php
 use SoftCreatR\PerplexityAI\PerplexityAI;